Skip to main content

 Young voices for gender equality in the Nordic countries

-The project aims to promote young people’s ownership of the gender equality issue as a driving force for a sustainable Nordic region.
-Nordic youth and student organisations will be recruited to the project, where key actors for gender equality and innovation take part.
+The project aimed to promote young people’s ownership of the gender equality issue as a driving force for a sustainable Nordic region.
+Nordic youth and student organisations were recruited to the project, where key actors for gender equality and innovation took part.

-Through the Design Thinking method and norm critical perspective the young people will be challenged to produce specific solutions related to the global sustainable development goals (Agenda 2030) – based on their perspective of equality, gender norms, democracy, segregated education and professional choices, digitalisation, climate change and diversity as value creators.
-The activities are connected through two networking sessions and a workshop in order to prepare the networking sessions.
+Through the Design Thinking method and norm critical perspective the young people were challenged to produce specific solutions related to the global sustainable development goals (Agenda 2030) – based on their perspective of equality, gender norms, democracy, segregated education and professional choices, digitalisation, climate change and diversity as value creators.
+The activities were connected through two networking sessions and a workshop in order to prepare the networking sessions.

 Young parents, parental leave and gender equality